Fighting Muay Thai in Thailand has been a goal of mine since I first picked up the sport in 2008.

 After your morning run, if you were lucky enough to avoid any dog bites and subsequent cocktail of needles at the emergency clinic, you will get back to the gym and begin skipping whilst the trainers prepare.

 Bag Rounds or Pad Rounds

 You will either begin with 5x 5 minute rounds on the bag or on pads with the pad holders.
-During bag rounds, you are expected to stay busy and work the bag with heavy punches, kicks, elbows and knees.
+During bag rounds, you are expected to stay busy and work the bag with heavy punches, kicks, elbows, and knees.
 If you slack off, the Trainers will let you know about it.

 After the bag rounds, you will be rotated to pads.
-This is one on one training with the trainers where they will teach you technique, power, speed, defence and heart.
-Each pad round goes for the same length as the bag rounds prior but will usually end each round with up to 30 kicks each side.
+This is one on one training with the trainers where they will teach you technique, power, speed, defense, and heart.
+Each pad round goes for the same length as the bag rounds prior but will usually end each round with up to 30 kicks on each side.

 Clinching or Sparring

 Once you are dripping with sweat and covered in bruises from your knee to your toes, you will either be clinching with the Thais or